-But why has this happened?
-In this article we’ll try to analyze this phenomenon by leaving aside sensationalism, prejudices, and negative judgments, trying to spread a positive, educated, and informative message.
+But why does this Turkey teeth gone wrong phenomenon happened?
+In this article we’ll try to analyze what are Turkey Teeth by leaving aside sensationalism, prejudices, and negative judgments, trying to spread a positive, educated, and informative message.

 Explanation: what are Turkey Teeth?